We Love Doodles

 Conclusion for “Why Is My Dog’s Poop Cold”

-If your pet’s poop is cold and you have noticed other indicators of illness, it is vital to take them to the vet ASAP.
+Why is my dogs poop cold?
+Well, if your pet’s poop is cold and you have noticed other indicators of illness, it is vital to take them to the vet ASAP.
 Dogs cannot tell you when they feel sick, meaning it is up to you to recognize the signs and take them to the vet when necessary.
 If the problem isn’t severe, you can just remember to ask at your next general checkup or call the office for advice.

 If the poop is cold, you need to talk to the vet to see what the cause is and what they can do to treat it.
 In most cases, dietary changes or the addition of supplements will be enough to regulate your best friend’s body temperature and get him back to pooping warm once again!